iterative/dvc.org/content/docs/dvclive/ml-frameworks/pytorch-lightning.md

 Use `log_model` to save the checkpoints (it will use `Live.log_artifact()` internally to save those).
-At the end of training, DVCLive will copy the [`best_model_path`][`ModelCheckpoint`] to the `dvclive/artifacts` directory and annotate it with name `best` (for example, to be consumed in [Studio model registry] or automation scenarios).
+At the end of training, DVCLive will copy the [`best_model_path`][`ModelCheckpoint`] to the `dvclive/artifacts` directory and annotate it with name `best` (for example, to be consumed in [DVC Studio model registry] or automation scenarios).

 - Save updates to the checkpoints directory at the end of training: